pfunks/TCTest/test_faq.md

 ## Will 1 SBD always be worth $1 USD?

+The market value of SBD is dictated by the supply and demand of the coin.
+It is possible for 1 SBD to be worth more or less than 1 USD depending on market conditions.

+## How do SBD to STEEM conversions work?

+If you convert SBD to STEEM via your wallet, the blockchain will process the transaction over a period of 3.5 days.
+At the end of the 3.5 days, it will destroy the SBD and replace it with "approximately 1 USD worth of STEEM" tokens.
+The "approximately 1 USD worth of STEEM" is based on the average STEEM price over the 3.5 days, using the price feeds produced by the witnesses.

+There is also a condition in the blockchain that under severe market conditions where the SBD debt ratio exceeds 10% of the STEEM market-cap, the conversions can result in less than $1 USD worth of STEEM.

+## Is there a way for me to convert my SBD to STEEM without waiting 3.5 days?

+If you go to the internal "Market", found in the main menu, you can exchange your SBD for STEEM in real-time at the current market price.

 ## Can I sell goods and services on Steemit?

 You cannot sell items directly on Steemit.com, but you can list them on the third-party website https://www.peerhub.com/.
 You can accept payment in Steem Dollars or STEEM, and have the option to advertise your items through Steemit blog posts.